sslivka-gideros/ShapeEditor/README.md

 ShapeEditor
 ===========
-ShapeEditor is an application for create collision shapes. input data:
+ShapeEditor is an application for create collision shapes.
-- coordinates of anchor point;
-- format string of output data.